Ajoba

 Ajoba is a 2014 Indian Marathi-language film directed by Sujay Dahake and written by Gauri Bapat.
 Allegedly based on true events, it tells the story of a leopard's remarkable 29 days journey from Malshej Ghat to Mumbai.
 Ajoba was rescued from a well and a tracking device was fixed on his neck, before being released back into the wild.
 He made his way to Mumbai over the Sahyadris, a distance of 120 km.

+Plot

+Ajoba, a farmland leopard, who is the subject of a research project ventures out in the wild, completing a journey of around one hundred and twenty kilometers from Malshej Ghat to Mumbai.